theramiyer/resume/_posts/2010-07-21-cognizant-technology-solutions.md

 ##### Tech Lead, Cognizant Infrastructure Services (2015 -- present)

+- Drove the implementation of SCOM&nbsp;2016 in the environment including implementing best practices in monitoring and lightweight administration.
 - **Reduced several weeks' worth of manual efforts** per year by implementing automation solutions using Windows PowerShell.
+- Worked on redefining several technical reports for the client to project those metrics important for business decision-making, to use IT at its full potential.
 - Managed application performance monitoring using Compuware ClientVantage, and later, implemented Solarwinds Web Performance Monitor; help maintain an **application availability SLA of >99%**.
 - Managed Microsoft Exchange&nbsp;2010, end-to-end, delivered **zero unplanned downtime** over the last year.
-- Helped implement PowerWin, the Windows Forms and PowerShell-based GUI tool for Windows administration, for several clients, **speeding up troubleshooting and planning by up to 30%**.
+- Helped implement PowerWin, a Windows-Forms-and-PowerShell-based GUI tool for Windows administration, for several clients, **speeding up troubleshooting and planning by up to 30%**.
 - As part of Microsoft Community within Cognizant, shared recommendations on implementation of solutions, and created custom scripts for automation with several teams working for different accounts/customers.

 #### Technical profile